-War and peace: Former foes
+War and Peace:

 Seattle Times staff reporter

-on the 60th anniversary of the Japanese attack at Pearl Harbor,
+on the 60th anniversary of the Japanese attack at Pearl Harbor, on December 7, 2001.

 of the Coral Sea.
-The other was a junior officer in Japan's imperial navy, training as a kamikaze pilot.
+The other was a junior officer in Japan's Imperial navy, training as a kamikaze pilot.
 Sixty years later, any bitter feelings have long

 It started as a faint rumble.

-decks on the USS Neosho, an oil tanker moored along Battleship Row in Pearl
+Below decks on the USS Neosho, an oil tanker moored along Battleship Row in Pearl Harbor, Fireman 3rd Class

 William Leu had just come off night watch.
 He had been in the Navy six months, assigned to the boiler room.
 He was 19 and already knew

 it wasn't the fun job he had signed up for.